 Candidate-RP-Advertisements carry group address and group mask fields.
 This enables the advertising router to limit the advertisement to certain prefixes or scopes of groups.
 The advertising router may enforce this scope acceptance when receiving Registers or Join/Prune messages.
-C-RPs should send C-RP-Adv messages with the Authoritative bit cleared.
+C-RPs should send C-RP-Adv messages with the 'Priority' field set to '0'.